CubiCasa/cubicasa-android-sdk-example-project/README.md

 which can be used to review the scan and to see any warnings that were shown during the scan, as well as any room labels that were added.

-## Updating to CubiCapture 2.9.0
+## Updating to CubiCapture 2.10.1

-- Update your app to use the CubiCapture 2.9.0 library module
+- Update your app to use the CubiCapture 2.10.1 library module
+- Update the app level `build.gradle` dependencies (see [Implementation](#implementation) below)
+- Replace the `CubiCapture` and `ScanPlayback` `<fragment>` tags with the `<androidx.fragment.app.FragmentContainerView>` tags
+- Handle the new status code [107, "Device is too hot to start scanning."](#107-device-is-too-hot-to-start-scanning) to show user an error message after the aborted scan

+**Note!
+If you've previously implemented version 2.9.0 you've probably done the next steps already:**
 - Update your `minSdkVersion` to API level `29` or higher
-- Update the app level `build.gradle` dependencies (see [Implementation](#implementation) below)
 - Implement the new `CubiEventListener` method `getPropertyType(): PropertyType` to set the `PropertyType` (see [Implementation](#implementation) below)
 - Remove deprecated `propertyType: PropertyType` if you used it